Braves vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

+- The Braves have been underdogs in five games this season and have come away with the win three times (60%) in those contests.

+- Atlanta has played as an underdog of +110 or more once this season and won that game.

-- The implied moneyline probablility for this matchup gives the Braves a 67.7% chance to win.
+- The moneyline set for this matchup implies the Braves have a 47.6% chance of walking away with the win.

-- Atlanta has combined with opponents to hit the over on the total 31 times this season for a 31-23-3 record against the over/under.
+- Games involving Atlanta have gone over the total set by oddsmakers in 31 of 58 chances this season.

-- The Braves have put together a 3-5-0 record against the spread this season (covering only 37.5% of the time).
+- The Braves are 3-5-0 against the spread in their eight games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!